100 Notable alumni of

 -

 Marc Craig Cohn is an American singer-songwriter and musician.
 He won the Grammy Award for Best New Artist in 1992.
-Cohn is best known for the song "Walking in Memphis" from his eponymous 1991 album, which was a Top 40 hit.
+Cohn is best known for the song "Walking in Memphis", from his 1991 album Marc Cohn, which was a Top 40 hit.

 -